 Season of Sacrifice

-In Season of Sacrifice, Alana Woodsinger was not ready to accept the responsibility of being the religious leader of her people, but the Great Tree chose her.
-Now Alana’s people count on her to guide them, to give them hope for the future.
-During a spring celebration, two village children are kidnapped by wily visitors from the inland.
-Alana must find a way to use her unwished-for powers to guide a trio of villagers in rescuing the children.
-But darker forces are soon at work and great sacrifices must be made when the children decide they do not want to be saved…
+Alana Woodsinger wasn’t ready to accept the responsibility of being her people’s religious leader, but the Great Tree chose her.
+Now she communes daily with the Tree, guiding her people.
+When two village children are kidnapped by wily visitors from the inland, Alana must use her powers to guide a trio of villagers in rescuing the twins, even after the twins have been manipulated to resist rescue.
+What must Alana—and others—sacrifice to bring the reluctant children home?

 The meaning of the word was lost in time.
 Some of the People said that it came from the ancient word for spring; others said that it came from “herring”.
 Still others said it was the last remaining sound of the Unspeakable Names of all the Guardians.